-The team are developing a system that would be able to take over managing insulin delivery at bedtime, and will keep the glucose levels in check until the child wakes up in the morning.
+The system being developed would be able to take over managing insulin delivery at bedtime, and keep blood glucose levels in check until the person wakes up in the morning.

 In April 2014, the team announced the results of a trial that showed for the first time that the artificial pancreas can be used safely overnight without supervision.